Chapter 12: Travels and Trials

 “I don’t think we’re going to find a better place to set up for the night.”
 Mylo said.

 “We still have light.”
-Junia pushed through the brambles on the other side.
+Silver Paladin pushed through the brambles on the other side.

-“We keep going,” Junia said through gritted teeth.
+“We keep going,” Silver Paladin said through gritted teeth.

-“A fortress can be breached, but not if we die before we get there,” Pierre said.
+“A fortress can be breached, but not if we die before we get there,” Masked Bandit said.

 “Let’s go for another hour and then we can set up camp.”
 Mylo offered the compromise.
 “But I don’t feel comfortable traveling at night.
 If only because of the Twin Moons.”

 They traveled in comparable silence.
-Even Pierre seemed to keep his footfalls muffled.
+Even Masked Bandit seemed to keep his footfalls muffled.
 The blue twilight fell and crowded in on them from every side.

 Something large and slow moved into the open.
 Branch-like antlers jutted out from its long droopy head.
 Its four powerful hoofed legs were as thick as saplings.
 It stood twice as tall as Mylo.
 He hadn’t seen something like this up close before, only at a distance.